Velocidex/velociraptor-web/content/docs/user-interface/investigating_clients/searching_clients.md

 ![Front page](../search.png)

 We may search for the client by host name, label or client id.
-Simply click on the seach bar without any search term to show some random clients.
+Simply click on the search bar without any search term to show some random clients.
 The search box features a type ahead completion, so simply start typing the hostname and Velociraptor will show some suggestions.